mtjhax/clearinghouse-adapter/README.md

 Please note that writing your own processor requires a moderate understanding of the Ruby programming language and Object Oriented programing methodologies.
-If you need help implimenting your own processor solution, please contact Ride Connection for more information.
+If you need help implementing your own processor solution, please contact Ride Connection for more information.

 ### Export Processor